syngenta/acai-js-docs/acai/docs/apigateway/endpoint/configurations.md

 ---
-title: Configurations
+title: "⚙️ Endpoint Configurations"
 description: How to use the built-in validation & custom middleware
 ---

-# Endpoint Configurations
+# ⚙️ Endpoint Configurations

 In order to encourage "Happy Path Programming" and make it easier for developers to validate request fully, the Acai comes with a host of built-in validations as well as the ability to extend with custom validations and middleware.
 See the full validation list here:

-???+ examples
+???+ example "🎓 Hands-on Example"
     Don't like reading documentation?
 Then look at [our examples,](https://github.com/syngenta/acai-js-docs/blob/main/examples/apigateway) which can run locally! :nerd:

-### Validation Configurations
+## 🛡️ Validation Configurations

 | requirement                                                                                | type  | description                                                   |
 |--------------------------------------------------------------------------------------------|-------|---------------------------------------------------------------|